Kristina01111000/notesforresume/README.md

 - get good cover image (of me or something else?)
 - fix footer
 - fix comment page - not correct now, needs a plugin?
+	- get an email for them to go to
-- fix home page
+- add to  home page?
-- add logo? maybe one in green with a k
 - add ssl - try free one
+- fix all the other pages

 - get linked in up to date
 	- take skill quizzes -> need to score in the top 30% to get a badge, not get above 70%